 Ignition Interlock Laws in New York

-IIDs must be installed and maintained on any and all vehicles owned or operator by the offender.
-The device must remain in the vehicle for the period of time determined by the court, for a minimum of six months.
+New York ignition interlock laws require that any driver convicted of driving while intoxicated (DWI) must install an ignition interlock device on every vehicle they operate.
+The offender is responsible for the costs of installing and monitoring the device.
+The device must remain in the vehicle for the mandated period of time, minimum six months.
 For aggravated DWI or in cases of repeat alcohol or drug offenses within five years, the device must remain installed for a period of time equivalent to the revocation period and any probation period.